-- The midterm and the final will be held in-person. - Please view the dates, times, and locations of the exams in the [Schedule](#) section below. - At least a week before an exam, you will be given a preparation guide that will explain what topics the exam includes, how to take the exam, and what aid materials you are allowed/disallowed to use during the exam. - I will also post sample exams and solutions to them on Brightspace. - The final exam is NOT cumulative, and it will test you on everything that we cover after the midterm exam.

-- Both exams will contain extra credit questions at their end.
+- The midterm and the final will be held in-person. - Please view the dates, times, and locations of the exams in the [Schedule](#) section below. - At least a week before an exam, you will be given a preparation guide that will explain what topics the exam includes, how to take the exam, and what aid materials you are allowed/disallowed to use during the exam. - I will also post sample exams and solutions to them on Brightspace. - The final exam is NOT cumulative, and it will test you on everything that we cover after the midterm exam. - Both exams will contain extra credit questions at their end.
 Answering an extra credit question correctly will grant you the points indicated next to that question on the exam sheet as a bonus.
 The extra credit points will be counted towards the grade of the exam.

-2.3.1 Missing an exam or assignment due to an excused reason:
+2.3.1 Missing an exam due to an excused reason:

-If you must miss an exam, or cannot submit an assignment on time, due to an excused reason, such as an illness, religious observance, family emergency, or having two other exams on that day, please contact me by e-mail at miriam.briskman@brooklyn.cuny.edu as early as you can to schedule a make-up date for an exam, have the due date of a homework extended, or receive full points on a missed quiz.
+If you must miss an exam due to a serious documented emergency reason, such as an illness, religious observance, family emergency/event of a first-degree relative and grandparents, or having two other exams on that day, please contact me by e-mail at miriam.briskman@brooklyn.cuny.edu at least 3 hours before the start time of the exam to schedule a make-up exam on a day/time convenient to you.
 Talking to me during office hours is not enough because I must keep a written note of your request.
-Please provide documents confirming your situation (a note from a physician in case of an illness, screenshot of the calendar in case of a holiday, etc.) If you do not e-mail me with a reason and proper documents, there will be no other choices but to give a grade of 0 for the exam or take off points for a late assignment submission.